lucidobservor/floramancer-modpack/README.md

     - Automate crafting Ender Air with a Dispenser in the End dimension.
     - Automatically place Corporea Sparks and decorate them with Floral Powder, when you place corporea blocks.
     - Powering the entropinnyum with a vanilla TNT duplicator is disabled
+    - Flint to gunpowder alchemy infusion cost is reduced, allowing you to run an entropinnyum off of a cobbleworks
     - Galactic Potato, because who doesn't want a huge, rainbow potato?

 - **Recipe Tweaks**